nadyavoynich/Instacart/README.md

 3. **Instacart Market Basket Analysis**:
     - Dive deep into the `instacart-market-basket-analysis.ipynb` notebook for a thorough exploration and insights related to shoppers' basket analysis.

-I hope this structure provides clarity and facilitates ease of navigation.

 ## Findings & Conclusions
 TBD